Speeding Ticket In Philadelphia

-Excessive speeding in Pennsylvania is defined as exceeding the speed limit by 31 mph or more.
+Excessive speeding in Pennsylvania means exceeding the speed limit by 31 mph.
 This ticket will trigger a mandatory hearing with PennDOT.
 Failure to attend this hearing will result in an automatic 60-day suspension of one’s driving privileges.

 Understanding Traffic Violation Points

-Points are awarded based upon the specific violation.
-While excessive speeding may result in five points, lesser traffic offense carries fewer points with some minor infractions being no point tickets.
+Points are awarded based on the specific violation.
+While excessive speeding may result in five points, lesser traffic offense carries fewer points, with some minor infractions being no-point tickets.
 What is important to understand is that the accumulation of points may impact your driving privileges.